SoumyaNamdeo3015/Complier-of-E-/README.md

 ### Functions  to Implement (in symnode.cpp)

 Any unbalanced tree can be balanced by using simple four rotations.
-You are free to implement and use these as your helper functions in the symbol table or not use them at all.
-If you are not going to implement any of the given optional functions, then do not delete their definitions; just write `return NULL` in those.

 - `LeftLeftRotation()`: Performs the single left rotation on the node and returns a pointer to the new root.
 - `RightRightRotation()`: Performs the single right rotation on the node and returns a pointer to the new root.